Good news! Hemp-derived delta-8 THC is legal in Louisiana.

 For hemp-derived delta-8 to be legal, the hemp plants it’s sourced from must carry the federally legal 0.3% THC limit (by dry weight).
 If the plants carry more than 0.3% THC, the state and federal governments consider them illegal controlled substances.

 Delta-8 is legal in Louisiana, provided it’s sourced from federally compliant hemp plants carrying no more than 0.3% THC.
+However, delta-8 inhalable products such as vapes and flower remain illegal.

 The use, possession, sale, distribution, and production of hemp-derived delta-8 products are permitted within the state.